Qadriyah/Qadriyah/README.md

 ### Hi there 👋

 ## <p align="center">Hi, I'm Baker Sekitoleko</p>
-<p align="center">A Full-Stack software engineer with a strong focus on the frontend, who is passionately working React, Next, Node and Nest related projects</p>
+<p align="center">A Full-Stack software engineer with a strong focus on the frontend, who is passionately working on React, Next, Node and Nest related projects</p>

 <p align="center">Let's create magic together in the Javascript ecospace</p>